MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 CSS Mirror Editing is a feature of the Microsoft Edge DevTools extension that works around that problem.
 Any change made in the **Styles** tool also changes the file in your workspace.
 CSS Mirror editing is enabled by default in the extension.

+You can edit any selector or create new selectors in the **Styles** tool, and all changes are automatically mirrored in the correct CSS source file.
+The extension only changes the downloaded copy of the file; it doesn't automatically save the changes back to your hard drive.
+This is a security measure to make sure you don't accidentally overwrite any of your code.

+#### Example of mirroring changes from the Styles tool to a CSS source file

 In the following example, we have `index.html` currently open in Visual Studio Code, and the Microsoft Edge DevTools extension is open.
-When we select the flexbox icon in the `.searchbar` CSS selector and change the `flex-direction` to `column`, we not only see the change in the browser and in DevTools, but Visual Studio Code also automatically navigates to the correct style sheet file and the appropriate line number, and inserts the `flex-direction: column` CSS code:
+We select the flexbox icon in the `.searchbar` CSS selector, and then change the `flex-direction` to `column`.
+As as result, we not only see the change in the browser and in DevTools (the first image below), but Visual Studio Code also automatically navigates to the correct style sheet file and the appropriate line number, and inserts the `flex-direction: column` CSS code (the second image below):

 ![Selecting the flexbox icon in the Styles tool to create a CSS change.](media/css-mirror-editing-start.msft.png)